rohgoyal/getting-started/bluemix/1b/README.md

   ![](/bluemix/1a/images/generate-default-product-3.png)

-  - _In API Connect, **Products** provide a way to group APIs that are intended for a particular use.
+  > _In API Connect, **Products** provide a way to group APIs that are intended for a particular use.
 Products are published to a **Catalog**.
 [Reference: API Connect glossary]_

 3. On the Assemble tab, click ► to test your API proxy's target invocation.
   a.
 Choose the **get /current** operation.
   b.
 Zipcode is a required parameter for this operation, so enter a valid U.S. zip (for example, 90210).
   c.
 Click **invoke**, and verify the response.
-  _If you run into a CORS error, follow the instructions in the error message.
+  > _If you run into a CORS error, follow the instructions in the error message.
 Click the link in the error to add the exception to your browser, and then hit the "invoke" button again._

   d.
-The expected response code is:  **200 OK**
+The expected response is a **200 OK** response code along with  the current weather data for 90210.

     ![](images/test-invoke-1.png)